Mitsubishi Estate Co., Ltd. (OTCMKTS:MITEY) Short Interest Up 1,055.4% in February

-Mitsubishi Estate Co., Ltd. (OTCMKTS:MITEY – Get Rating) was the target of a significant growth in short interest in the month of February.
-As of February 28th, there was short interest totalling 64,700 shares, a growth of 1,055.4% from the February 13th total of 5,600 shares.
-Based on an average daily trading volume, of 465,100 shares, the days-to-cover ratio is currently 0.1 days.
+Mitsubishi Estate Co., Ltd. (OTCMKTS:MITEY – Get Rating) was the target of a significant increase in short interest during the month of February.
+As of February 28th, there was short interest totalling 64,700 shares, an increase of 1,055.4% from the February 13th total of 5,600 shares.
+Based on an average trading volume of 465,100 shares, the days-to-cover ratio is currently 0.1 days.

-Mitsubishi Estate (OTCMKTS:MITEY – Get Rating) last posted its quarterly earnings results on Thursday, February 9th.
+Mitsubishi Estate (OTCMKTS:MITEY – Get Rating) last announced its quarterly earnings data on Thursday, February 9th.
 The company reported $0.18 earnings per share (EPS) for the quarter.
-The firm had revenue of $2.21 billion during the quarter.
 Mitsubishi Estate had a return on equity of 7.74% and a net margin of 12.92%.
-As a group, sell-side analysts forecast that Mitsubishi Estate will post 0.88 earnings per share for the current year.
+The firm had revenue of $2.21 billion for the quarter.
+As a group, equities research analysts anticipate that Mitsubishi Estate will post 0.88 EPS for the current fiscal year.

 Mitsubishi Estate Company Profile